Songiso/Smart_Traffic_Analytics/README.md

 # Smart City Traffic Analytics System

-A comprehensive data engineering project that processes and analyzes real-time traffic data to provide insights about traffic patterns, congestion, and environmental impacts.
-The system integrates multiple data sourcProject Overview:
-"I developed a comprehensive Smart City Traffic Analytics System that processes and analyzes real-time traffic data to provide insights about traffic patterns, congestion, and environmental impacts.
-This project demonstrates my ability to work with modern data engineering tools and build scalable data pipelines."
-Key Technologies Used:
-Data Storage & Processing:
-PostgreSQL for structured data storage
-Apache Kafka for real-time data streaming
-Apache Spark for large-scale data processing SQLAlchemy for ORM and database interactionsProject Overview:
-"I developed a comprehensive Smart City Traffic Analytics System that processes and analyzes real-time traffic data to provide insights about traffic patterns, congestion, and environmental impacts.
-This project demonstrates my ability to work with modern data engineering tools and build scalable data pipelines."
+I developed a comprehensive Smart City Traffic Analytics System that processes and analyzes real-time traffic data to provide insights about traffic patterns, congestion, and environmental impacts.
+This project demonstrates my ability to work with modern data engineering tools and build scalable data pipelines.
-Key Technologies Used:
-Data Storage & Processing:
-PostgreSQL for structured data storage
-Apache Kafka for real-time data streaming
-Apache Spark for large-scale data processing SQLAlchemy for ORM and database interactionses including traffic sensors, weather data, and special events to provide actionable insights for smart city management.

 ## Project Overview